 Being our closest celestial neighbour appears large compared to the stars.
 In fact, all the stars and planets are larger than the moon but are so far away that they appear very small in comparison.

 The moon’s surface is covered by rocks and loose dirt which we call lunar soil.
-It is pock marked with craters of different sizes because of meteorites that hits it surface.
+It is pockmarked with craters of different sizes because of meteorites that hit its surface.
 On earth, these meteorites burn up in our atmosphere before they reach the ground.
-But this orb of night has no atmosphere, so it is covered with large craters.
+But this orb of the night has no atmosphere, so it is covered with large craters.
 Because there is no air, there is no life on the moon.
-We all know that, Neil Armstrong was the first person to land on this celestial body in 1969.
+We all know that Neil Armstrong was the first person to land on this celestial body in 1969.

 Phases of the Moon: